Senior from British Columbia is the only three-time recipient of the award in program history.

 Marchand ties for fifth with a 5-over 221

-NC State women's golf head coach Page Marsh embarks on her 13th season in Raleigh in the 2012-13 season.
+NC State women's golf head coach Page Marsh, who has built the Wolfpack into a national contender, begins her 15th season in 2014-15.
 She has made great strides in establishing a consistently competitive program in one of the toughest conferences in the nation.
-Since the reinstatement of the program in 2000, Marsh has led the Wolfpack to an impressive 10 NCAA Tournament appearances in 11 years and the first NCAA Championship appearance in program history.
+Since the reinstatement of the program in 2000, Marsh has led the Wolfpack to an impressive 12 NCAA Tournament appearances in 13 years and two NCAA Championship appearances.